Byzantine army: The army under Diocletian and Constantine

 The Eastern Empire dates from the creation of the Tetrarchy ("Quadrumvirate") by the Emperor Diocletian in 293.
 His plans for succession did not outlive his lifetime, but his reorganization of the army did by centuries.
-Rather than maintain the traditional infantry-heavy legions, Diocletian reformed it into limitanei ("border") and comitatenses ("field") units.
+Rather than maintain the traditional infantry-heavy legions, Diocletian reformed it into limitanei ("border") and comitatenses (field armies).
+However, the last legion, Legio V Macedonica, survived until 637, when it was destroyed during the Arab invasion of Egypt.

 There was an expansion of the importance of the cavalry, though the infantry still remained the major component of the Roman armies, in contrast to common belief.
-In preparation for Justinian's African campaign of 533-534 AD, the army assembled amounted to 10,000-foot soldiers and 5,000 mounted archers and federate lancers.
+In preparation for Justinian's African campaign of 533–534 AD, the army assembled amounted to 10,000-foot soldiers and 5,000 mounted archers and federate lancers.

 The limitanei and ripenses were to occupy the limes, the Roman border fortifications.
 The field units, by contrast, were to stay well behind the border and move quickly where they were needed, whether for offensive or defensive roles, as well as forming an army against usurpers.
 The field units were held to high standards and took precedence over Limitanei in pay and provisions.

 Cavalry formed about one-third of the units, but as a result of smaller units, about one-quarter of the Roman armies consisted of cavalry.
 About half the cavalry consisted of heavy cavalry (including the stablesiani).
 They were armed with spear or lance and sword and armored in mail.
 Some had bows, but they were meant for supporting the charge instead of independent skirmishing.

 In the field armies there was a component of some 15% of cataphractarii or clibanarii, heavily armoured cavalry who used shock tactics.
 The light cavalry (including the scutarii and promoti) featured high amongst the limitanei, being very useful troops on patrol.
 They included horse archers (Equites Sagittarii).
 The infantry of the comitatenses was organized in regiments (variously named legiones, auxilia or just numeri) of about 500–1,200 men.
 They were still the heavy infantry of old, with a spear or sword, shield, body armour and a helmet.
 But now each regiment was supported by a detachment of light infantry skirmishers.